Ensembl/amr-portal/frontend/src/content/usage.md

 - Species
 - Genus
+- AMR class

-Combined data can be filtered by:
+Combined phenotypes and genotypes data can be filtered by:

 - Species
 - Genus